madanyc/workfront-learn.en/help/reporting/intermediate-reporting/create-filters-with-user-based-wildcards.md

 >[!TIP]
 >
 >Use the Assignment Users >> ID field source and name when building filters that look at task or issue assignment information.
-This option looks at all of the Adobe Workfront users assigned to the task or issue, not just the “owner” or primary assignee.
+This option looks at all of the   users assigned to the task or issue, not just the “owner” or primary assignee.

 >[!TIP]
 >